The Morrow Project

-The Morrow Project is a science fiction role-playing game created by Kevin Dockery, Robert Sadler and Richard Tucholka and published by Timeline Ltd. It is set after a devastating nuclear war.
-It was first released in the 1980s, and As of 2003 it still has a loyal following.
-The fourth edition was released as of December 15, 2013 by Chris Morrell and Robert O'Connor.
+The Morrow Project is a 1980 science fiction role-playing game created by Kevin Dockery, Robert Sadler and Richard Tucholka and published by Timeline Ltd. It is set after a devastating nuclear war.
+The fourth edition of the game was published in December 2013, designed by Chris Morrell and Robert O'Connor.

 History

 In 1974, Robert Sadler wrote an outline for a post-apocalyptic adventure story.
 Richard Tucholka added a second chapter, but then the project was buried for a year or more.
 In 1975, they were introduced to roleplaying, and Tucholka suddenly realized that The Morrow Project could be an adventure background for a roleplaying game.
 He used Sadler's story as a guide to write that game background.
 Then the two joined forces with Kevin Dockery to flesh out the military portion of the game.

 After months of playtesting, it was run at an early Michicon and was a great success there.
 At that point, Timeline Games was born and shortly thereafter, due to internal conflicts, both Richard Tucholka and Robert Sadler left Timeline Games and created Tacky-Tac Games, which later became Tri Tac Games.

-In late 2012, after several years of development, a Kickstarter campaign was run to provide the funds to finish the 4th edition of The Morrow Project.
-The Kickstarter campaign easily exceeded its goal and finished successfully on January 3, 2013.
-The new edition was released on December 15, 2013.
+In late 2012, after several years of development, a Kickstarter campaign was run to provide the funds to finish the fourth edition of The Morrow Project.
+The new edition was released on December 15, 2013, and was designed by Chris Morrell and Robert O'Connor.